-29 Leases
+30 Leases

-The Group has lease contract for the office used in its operations with lease term of five years 5 years, with the option to extend the lease.
+The Group had lease contract for the office used in its operations with lease term of five years 5 years, with the option to extend the lease.
+However, as of 30 November 2023, the existing lease contracts ended and the Company applied for extension which is still not approved from the owner.